7. Sharing code with others

 7.5.1.
 Testing and continuous integration

 We already looked at software testing in Section 6.
 As we mentioned there, tests are particularly useful if they are automated and run repeatedly.
-In the context of a well-organized Python project, that can be achieved by including a test module for every package in the library.
-For example, we might add a tests package within our geometry package:
+In the context of a well-organized Python project, that can be achieved by including a test module for every module in the library.
+For example, we might add a tests directory that includes a test_circle.py script:

 .